Sally4Ever: Reception

 The series received a 97% approval rating on review aggregator Rotten Tomatoes, based on 32 reviews, with an average rating of 7.75/10.
 The site's critical consensus reads: "The outrageously singular Julia Davis delivers yet another impeccable performance in Sally4Ever, masterfully walking the line between side-splitting and cringe-worthy comedy."
 Metacritic gave it an average score of 77 out of 100, indicating "Generally favorable reviews".

-Sally4Ever was praised by Sean O'Grady of The Independent as "brilliant, but more than usually disturbing", describing the sex scene between Emma and Sally in the pilot episode as "Pervy, kinky, gruesome, cringey" and "one of Davis' finest scenes yet".
+Sally4Ever was praised by Sean O'Grady of The Independent as "brilliant, but more than usually disturbing", describing the sex scene between Emma and Sally in the pilot episode as "Pervy, kinky, gruesome, cringey" and "one of Davis' finest scenes yet", and giving it four stars.

 In The Guardian, Lucy Mangan gave it four stars and applauded Julia Davis for fashioning "another wholly sadistic half hour that leaves the viewer skewered and writhing in exquisite agony".
+Also in The Guardian, Hannah Jane Parkinson described "every single performance is excellent.
+Including, of course, Davis herself".

+LaToya Ferguson, of Paste magazine, described Sally4Ever as "possibly the funniest series of 2018".
+The i Paper also described it as "one of the best shows on TV".
+American magazineVariety described it saying: "its piquancy in service of characters and relationships makes it the funniest new show of the fall, and the stateside arrival of a voice whose brashness makes clear how overdue it is to break out."
+Bustle described the series as a "little slice of dark comedy heaven" with "an actual slew of insanely funny and talented actors."